Traditional Georgian Windows & Roof Lantern for Period-Style New Build

-Set in the heart of the countryside an hour from London, this new build house boasts a classic Georgian style with spring balanced sash windows and an elegant entrance door.
+Set in the heart of the countryside an hour from London, this new build house boasts a classic Georgian style with spring balanced sash windows, a bespoke timber roof lantern and an elegant entrance door.
 While the homeowners benefit from the performance of modern windows and doors, the property’s period style is enhanced with traditional timber joinery and classic architectural features, resulting in an elegant aesthetic.

 The front of the new build house has eight 6×6 spring balanced sash windows installed across both floors, which are all set within beautiful stone surrounds.
 In the centre of the first floor, a large triple Venetian sash window with two smaller sections on either side cleverly draws the eye and creates a central focal point.
 This special feature window lets lots of natural light stream into the main landing to create a bright and open space inside the home.
 Up high in the side gables of the building, a direct glazed circular window is perfectly suited to the shape of the roof and lets plenty of light into the upper floor, while also giving a charming character to the property.

 Perfectly balancing the proportions of the Venetian window, a 6-panel entrance door is designed with two glazed fanlights on either side, along with an elegant glazed fanlight above.
 In keeping with the Georgian style, the decorative upper fanlight has a traditional curved fishtail design in antique led.

 The entrance door itself is made from Accoya®, an engineered timber which is dimensionally stable with outstanding durability.
 It is water resistant, virtually rot proof, doesn’t swell, shrink, twist or warp and will have minimal moment in the joints, ensuring a long lasting finish.
 Unlike most hardwoods it’s also environmentally friendly, manufactured from sustainable pine forests.